xRv9Fk0oQ6Da/fastapi-0003/README.md

 return token.
 ---
 ### **The Reasons why I was having issues is because:**
-1) Gcloud was a way to complex for a simpel Python API.
+1) Gcloud was a way to complex for a simple Python API.
   >They started charging before the API was even established.

 2) Heroku hosts apps for free; and won't (or shouldn't) cap the API like Gcloud.